Supporting Healthy Smiles from the Start

 What should I do if my child is scared of the dentist?

 It’s common for children to feel nervous about visiting the dentist, especially if it’s their first time or they’ve had a difficult experience before.
-The most helpful approach is to build familiarity and create positive associations over time.
+The most helpful approach is to help your child feel comfortable with dental visits.
 Here are some gentle, practical ways to support your child:

-A favourite toy, blanket, or even a sticker chart can provide comfort during the visit.- Stay calm and confident yourself:
+A favourite toy, blanket, or even a sticker chart can offer familiarity during the visit. - Stay calm and confident yourself:

 Children often take cues from their parents.
-Speaking calmly and smiling, even if you’re nervous, helps create a sense of safety.
+Speaking calmly and smiling, even when you’re nervous, may help create a calm environment.

 Can I stay with my child during the visit?

 Yes, you can stay with your child during their dental visit, including their first dental visit in Bunbury.
-Your presence can help your child feel calmer and more secure, especially if they’re nervous or uncertain.
-The dentist may ask you to sit nearby, hold your child’s hand, or offer gentle support throughout the appointment.
+Your presence can help your child feel more comfortable, especially if they’re nervous or uncertain.
+The dentist may ask you to sit nearby, hold your child’s hand, or provide support throughout the appointment.

 Staying close allows you to support your child and also gives you a chance to understand what happens during the visit.
 If you’re uncertain how to help, the dental team will guide you through what to expect.